Document

 |

 Latest Update: The last date to exchange Rs.2000 notes with banks is extended to 7 October 2023.
-Banks will not accept Rs.2000 notes for exchange or deposit to accounts from 8 October 2023.
+After 7 October 2023, Rs.2000 notes can be deposited or exchanged only at 19 RBI Issue Offices subject to relevant RBI or Government regulations.

 The government introduced Rs.2000 in 2016 after the demonetisation drive.
 On 19 May 2023, the Reserve Bank of India (RBI) announced that Rs.2000 note, India's highest denomination currency, will be withdrawn from 30 September 2023.
 The RBI extended the last date to exchange or deposit Rs.2000 notes to 7 October 2023 from 30 September 2023.
 The RBI stated that withdrawing Rs.2000 was due to its ‘Clean Note Policy’.